-Distribution: East of the Cascades, British Columbia to California, east to Colorado
+Distribution: Occurring east of the Cascades crest in Washington; south-central British Columbia to south-central Washington, east to Idaho and Montana.

 Habitat: Primarily in and near Ponderosa pine forest.